furiousai/FuriousAI/content/authors/kirill-vasin/_index.md

 user_groups:
 - Author
 ---
-### About me
+### Overview

-Since August 2020 I am leading a Data Science Team inside a Core Department in SEMrush.
+Since August 2020 I am leading a Data Science Team inside a Core Department in Semrush.
 My work includes but not limited to:
 * Managing a team of five people (DS and DE), supervising tasks, coordinating actions with other teams, getting into a code myself every now and then
 * Organizing workflow (I find [LeanDS](https://leands.ai/) methodology very helpful!)
 * Creating an ML Strategy for products in the company by interviewing Product Owners and finding the most promising spots to apply machine learning